ptrstn/deepl-translate/README.md

 optional arguments:
-  -h, --help            show this help message and exit --version             show program's version number and exit -t TEXT, --text TEXT  Text to be translated
+  -h, --help            show this help message and exit --version             show program's version number and exit --formal              Use formal tone in translation --informal            Use informal tone in translation -t TEXT, --text TEXT  Text to be translated
   -f FILE, --file FILE  File to be translated
 ```